 Festivals and showcases produced by others that we have participated in include:

 MENTORING: We've learned a lot and have served as mentors to artists in need.
 When asked we generously reach out to mentor others - no strings attached.
 Examples include working with Cybil Gilbertson of NECTAR to teach her web skills, being of support to Nebula Dance Lab answering questions as they arose and providing performance opportunity.
 Being of support to Block & Block providing encouragement, rehearsal space, and performance opportunities.
 Hosting emerging company's at Studio Showings and providing counsel and support such as Rubans Rouge Dance Company and the Jessica Chen Project.
-We are presently mentoring Danah Bella in Radford, VI in producing her own festival.

 EDUCATIONAL OUTREACH: Provide free professional training to low and moderate income artists in the community by opening up our company class and hosting master classes led by world class educators.